The event has ended, but the memories remain.

 The Chroma Zone: Engineering Color on the Web▼

 We use color every day, but how well do we really understand it?
 More often than not, we’re merely scratching the surface of a large and complicated discipline.
 In this dynamic session, we’ll scratch a little deeper.
 You’ll be surprised by how deep the colorful rabbit hole goes.
 How does color work on our screens?
 What’s the difference between color models and color spaces?
 Which existing features of CSS Color are we underutilizing?
 What’s in store for CSS Color level 4?
-How can we pick both aesthetically pleasing and accessible color combinations?
 This is not a design talk.
 It’s a technical talk about the inner workings of one of the most important aspects of design, with many practical takeaways.
 Whether you identify as a designer or a developer, you’ll walk out of this session with a newfound confidence about anything color related.

 Mind the Gap: Designing in the Space Between Devices▼